 Long before I started my DIY crafts I knew that learning how to make your own soap using cold process would be the most authentic and difficult method, but once I got the hang of it I quickly realized the total cost to make several months worth of bars was far cheaper than buying the chemical cocktails from the store.

-Supplies & Equipment Needed For Cold Process Soap Making
+Supplies & Equipment Needed To Make Cold Process Soap

 The full rundown of items that I recommend for soap making can be found at wholesale soap supplies and equipment.
 Some of them you will have already, some you can make and some you will need to purchase.
 These items are not very expensive, so your setup costs to start making soap will not break the bank!